IvanMontillaM/TwExodus/README.md

 - Usage of a mobile phone emulator with automated task jobs (i.e. Monkeyrunner) using the official Twitter application
 - Among several other stealth techniques

-While it's possible to use web scrapers (e.g. Selenium) to navigate Twitter, it was my technical choice to avoid the usage of said technology, as in my experience I personally believe the functionality of web scrapers is far more prone to fail and require constant (almost daily) fine-tuning in order to work properly.
-I chose to use Twitter API wrappers because after all, as long as you use API keys from an already authorized application, Twitter should not be able to tell the difference, unless this script is abused in a mechanical way.
+While it's possible to use web scrapers (e.g. Selenium) to navigate Twitter, it was my technical choice to avoid the usage of said technology, as in my experience I believe the functionality of web scrapers is far more prone to fail and require constant (almost daily) fine-tuning to work properly.
+I chose to use Twitter API wrappers because after all, as long as you use API keys from an already authorized application, Twitter should not be able to tell the difference, unless this script is abused mechanically.
 Pretty much the user has to keep this in mind while using this script.

 I didn't explore the Affiliate Link solution as I am very limited in web development skills.
 With little modification, it can be made compatible with that approach, as the `screen_name` (username) field is already in scope for string concatenation when you send the private direct message.